robertbozsik/books-flask-api-mysql/README.md

 # books-flask-api-mysql

-a simple Flask API connected to a local MySQL database
+a simple REST API made with Flask and connected to a local MySQL database

 # quick start